What is MOSS?

 How can you follow MOSS?

-You can subscribe to the RSS feed, get updates through the MOSS mail subscription (there’s a form in the fo do it soter), or follow the author’s Facebook page. iPhone and iPad users can add a MOSS bookmark to their home page (it appears as an app): in Safari, select “add to home screen”.
+You can subscribe to the RSS feed, get updates through the MOSS mail subscription (there’s a form in the footer), or follow the author’s Facebook page. iOs users can add a MOSS bookmark to their home page (it appears as an app).

 What are the icons next to the links?